Cox Regression on the Plane: Introduction

-An alternative and interesting extension of the Cox model is based on specifying three proportional hazards models: two for the single-failure hazards and one for the double-failure hazard. \cite{pons_nonparametric_1992} (Section 4) briefly proposed this approach with two marginal Cox models and an additional model for the joint failure rate. \cite{tien_proportional_2002} proposed a similar framework to bivariate interval-censored data, restricting estimation to time points where the two event times coincide ($t_1 = t_2$).
-More recently, \cite{prentice_regression_2021} extended these multiplicative hazard models also to multivariate failure times.
-A key limitation of these approaches is that the resulting covariate-adjusted hazard models do not correspond to a valid bivariate survival distribution, a point we will demonstrate explicitly in Section~\ref{sec:3PH_not_valid}.
+An alternative extension of the Cox model specifies three proportional hazards models: two for the single-failure hazards and one for the double-failure hazard. \citet[Section 4]{pons_nonparametric_1992} briefly proposed this approach, combining two marginal Cox models with an additional model for the joint failure rate.
+More recently, \citet{prentice_regression_2021} extended such multiplicative hazard models to multivariate failure times.
+A key limitation of these approaches is that the resulting covariate-adjusted hazards do not, in general, correspond to a valid bivariate survival distribution, as we show in Section~\ref{sec:hazard_functions}.